-Facts-Based Audit
+Fact-Based Audit

-The EES should begin with a Facts-Based Audit (FBA) of the proposed development site.
-We recognise that schemes come to pre-application meetings at a variety of stages in the design process.
+The EES should begin with a Fact-Based Audit (FBA) of the proposed development site.
 If the scheme is at the early stages of the design process, you should outline how you intend to undertake the FBA before finalising the design.
-However, if the design is at a more advanced stage, the Council expects a full Facts-Based Audit outlined below.
+However, if the design is at a more advanced stage, the Council expects a full FBA.
+This should include: